cmput229/Lab_Intro/README.md

 **Question 7:** What would these four bytes represent if they were interpreted as a two's complement integer?

 ## Directives
-If you already have something loaded in QTSPIM, press `clear -> memory and registers` before downloading [lab1-directives.s](resources/code/lab1-directives.s) and loading it into QTSPIM.
+If you already have something loaded in QTSPIM, press the Clear Registers button before downloading [lab1-directives.s](resources/code/lab1-directives.s) and loading it into QTSPIM.
 This assembly file doesn't actually do anything but quit, though it shows off many of the available data directives in MIPS.
 Open up the file in your text editor.

 **Question 8:** For each directive (statement beginning with a period) between `.data` and `.text`, give a brief description of its purpose and where it places data in SPIM's memory when loaded (if applicable).